 The William Ah Ket Scholarship is an annual prize open to all lawyers admitted to practice in Australia with up to five years’ post admission experience.

-The $5,000 scholarship is designed to foster the development and promotion of cultural diversity in the legal profession.
+The $6,000 scholarship is designed to foster the development and promotion of cultural diversity in the legal profession.
 Two shortlisted applicants will receive $1,000 each.